 "Listen carefully everyone.
 Twenty-four centuries, fifty-seven years ago, the great Tathāgata entered nirvāna.
 When this day is gone, also life thereby decreases.
+[The version of this line chanted at Tassajara in 1999 is: "When this day is gone, your life also decreases."]
 Like a fish in a puddle, what pleasure is there here?
 A man needs to practice constantly, as if to save his head from fire.
 Mindful of transiency, pursue the path with diligence and care.
 Throughout the temple, the dharma safely resides, bringing everyone peace.
 All those in ten directions know an increase in joy, a growth of wisdom.
-Thus mindful of [1 word unclear], we chant the names of Buddha."
+Thus mindful of transiency, we chant the names of Buddha."
+[The version of this line chanted at Tassajara in 1999 is: "Thankfully we recite the ten names of Buddha."]

 Suzuki-roshi: Do you understand?
 It says: "Listen carefully, everyone.
 Twenty-four centuries, fifty-seven years ago, the great Tathāgata entered nirvāna.
 When this day is gone, also life thereby decrease."
-Our life, therefore, you know, thereby decrease.
+Our life, thereby decrease.
 "Like a fish in a puddle, what pleasure is there here?
 A man needs to practice constantly as if to save his head from fire.
 Mindful of transiency, pursue the path with diligence and care."

-You know, our-here it says: "When this day is gone, our life thereby decrease.
+Here it says: "When this day is gone, our life thereby decrease.
 Like a fish in a puddle, what pleasure is there here?"
 You know, our dualistic life of pleasure, dualistic pleasure, and these students or people who live in the dualistic life is like a fish who lives in a puddle.
 From Buddhist viewpoint, our ordinary life is so small, like a puddle.
-In the puddle, you know, we are trying to be successful and seeking for pleasure in puddle.
+In the puddle we are trying to be successful and seeking for pleasure in puddle.
 Is there any pleasure in muddy puddle?
 [Laughs.]
-[3 words unclear.]
-And when you, you know, hear it in monastery with your friend who is practicing non-dualistic practice, you will feel that way; but in the city, you know, you may not feel in that way.
-"What- What- What is he saying?
+And when you hear it in monastery with your friend who is practicing non-dualistic practice, you will feel that way; but in the city you may not feel in that way.
+"What is he saying?
 What does it mean?
 He is living in the puddle, not me."
 [Laughter.]

 But we put emphasis more on first principle, the way of life to follow the first principle, which is forever, which exist everywhere-not only human life but also for all sentient beings.
 That is the life of the first principle.
-So day and night-so if our life, if in our life, always first principle goes first, and if we take care of our practice like a man whose head is on fire [laughs]-or, you know, a man whose head on fire should jump into pond [laughs] or stream, you know, and save your head.
-We should practice so hard as-as a man on his head trying to extinguish the fire.
+So day and night-if in our life, always first principle goes first, and if we take care of our practice like a man whose head is on fire [laughs]-or a man whose head on fire should jump into pond [laughs] or stream and save your head.
+We should practice so hard as a man trying to extinguish the fire on his head.